crowdfightcovid19/req-550-Syria/docs/_pages/PressRelease.md

-The first strategy modelled by the researchers is self-distancing, that is, encouraging residents to reduce physical contact with others, wear masks, and wash hands regularly, similar guidelines to what the World Health Organization has been recommending since the beginning of the pandemic.The researchers estimate that reducing the number of contacts by 20% to 50%, could reduce mortality up to about one third.
+The first strategy modelled by the researchers is self-distancing, that is, encouraging residents to reduce physical contact with others, wear masks, and wash hands regularly, similar guidelines to what the World Health Organization has been recommending since the beginning of the pandemic.
+The researchers estimate that reducing the number of contacts by 20% to 50%, could reduce mortality up to about one third.

 A second strategy consists of isolating potentially symptomatic cases as early as possible, even in the absence of validation by a diagnostic test that can detect the SARS-CoV-2 virus that can cause